Chart Color Schemes

 McKinnon's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-76.4% of residents report being completely clear of medical ailments, compared to 74.0% in Greater Melbourne.
-McKinnon has 14.4% of residents aged 65 and over (1,080 people), lower than the 16.8% in Greater Melbourne.
-While health outcomes among seniors are above average, they require more attention than the broader population.
+The most common medical conditions in the area are asthma and mental health issues, impacting 6.3 and 6.1% of residents respectively, while 76.4% declare themselves as completely clear of medical ailments, compared to 74.0% across Greater Melbourne.
+As of 2021 data, 14.4% of residents are aged 65 and over (1,099 people), which is lower than the 16.8% in Greater Melbourne.
+Health outcomes among seniors require more attention than the broader population, despite being above average.

 Frequently Asked Questions - Health